The-Scripters-Guild/ForgeWiki/halo-infinite/forge/ai-and-bots/ai/ai-spawning/ai-vehicle-spawner.md

 ## Remarks

 The species of the unit is dependent on what type of vehicle is selected.
 If no unit is configured to drive a vehicle, the vehicle will spawn driverless.
-If the the volume of the object is obstructed, the configured vehicles are at risk of spawning inside of obstructing objects.

 ## Object Properties